X30G/Reconnaissance-Port-Scanning/README.md

 📝 Notes

     Scripts are kept intentionally minimal for learning and extensibility.
-    Tested on Windows 10, Kali Linux (2025.2), and Ubuntu 22.04 with PowerShell Core.
+    The port scanner is not meant to replace nmap or nc Tested on Windows 10, Kali Linux (2025.2), and Ubuntu 22.04 with PowerShell Core.
     Contributions or suggestions welcome as I continue learning and refining.